 While the polenta is cooking, heat a large pan or cast iron skillet over medium-high heat.
 Add your fresh corn cobs to the pan and turn occasionally until charred.
 Remove from the skillet and cool until you can handle.
 Cut the corn away from the cob.
 Add 1 cup of the charred corn to the polenta and stir to combine.
 Cover and set aside.

 Wipe out the skillet where you charred the corn.
 Heat it over medium-high heat with neutral oil and 2 tablespoons butter.
 Add sea scallops in single layer.
-Sear without moving the scallops for 3 minutes, until they achieve a golden brown good sear.
+Sear without moving the scallops for 3 minutes, until they achieve a golden brown sear.
 Reduce heat to medium and turn scallops to the second side.
-Add last 2 tablespoons butter to pan.
-Saute for final minute while basting in butter, until scallops are just cooked through.
-Remove scallops and tent with foil.
+Add the last 2 tablespoons of butter to the pan.
+Sauté for the final minute while basting in butter, until scallops are just cooked through.
+Remove scallops to a side plate and tent with foil.

 Portion charred corn polenta into shallow bowls.
 Top with seared scallops and lemon brown butter sauce.
 Garnish with remaining charred corn kernels and fresh basil.